Polishevskyi/nbank/README.md

 6. **Quality Gate Check** - Verify coverage meets threshold (50%) using `check-api-coverage.sh`
 7. **Generate Allure Report** - Create interactive test reports with screenshots and logs
 8. **Upload Artifacts** - Store test results, reports, and coverage data
-9. **Build Docker Image** - Create test container image with Maven and Java
+9. **Build Docker Image** - Create a test container image with Maven and Java
 10. **Push to Docker Hub** - Upload image to registry with proper tagging
 11. **Send Telegram Notification** - Report results to Telegram with links and statistics